flowkey/swift-android-toolchain/README.md

 # swift-android-toolchain
-Build Swift for Android from your Mac
+Build Swift for Android from Mac and Linux

 ## Installation